dfinity/wg-identity-authentication/topics/signer_standards_overview.md

 to support these standards, when they are adopted.

 ## Trust Assumptions
+This section explains the trust assumptions that are made by the standards.
+In the context of these standards, one party trusting another party means that the trusting party relies on the trusted party to behave honestly and according to the standards.
+In particular, if trust is misplaced then the trusting party cannot detect or prevent the malicious behaviour by the trusted party.

+For example, if a user were to try to manage their assets using a malicious signer, there is no way for the user to prevent the signer from stealing their assets.

+The trust assumptions are as follows:
 * The signer is trusted by the user.
 * The target canister is trusted by the user.
 Interactions with malicious canisters are not covered by the standards.
 In particular, interacting with a malicious canister can produce arbitrary outcomes regardless of how the calls were signed.
 * The relying party is _not_ trusted by the user nor the signer and might be malicious.
 * The signer is _not_ trusted by the relying party.
-The relying party must be able to detect malicious behaviour from a signer.
+The relying party must be able to detect malicious behaviour from a signer with respect to the relying party.
   This property is important for an open ecosystem where relying parties openly interact with any standard compliant signer.

 ## Use Cases